 Remembrance Day ceremonies take place throughout Metro Vancouver on November 11th each year including in Burnaby at Confederation Park and Bonsor Park.

-Click Vancouver Remembrance Day Events for information about ceremonies all over the Lower Mainland, or continue reading to learn about the main November 11th events in Burnaby.
+Click Vancouver Remembrance Day Events for information about ceremonies all over the Lower Mainland, or continue reading to learn about Burnaby’s main November 11th events that happen most years.

 Remembrance Day in Burnaby